 Every morning the local baker comes to the terrain with a selection of different kinds of bread.

 You're very welcome to bring your own cooking equipment, food and (non-alcoholic) drinks.
 There's a freezer available to cool your freezer packs in order to preserve your food in your own cool box.

 There's the option of ordering a meal plan in advance, which costs €145 per week and includes dinner on the Saturday you arrive and three delicious vegan meals per day from Sunday till Friday.
 There's also a dinner only meal plan available for €89 per week.
 Both are available in the tickets section.

 A supermarket can be found 3 kilometres (2 miles) from the terrain.

 There are no lockers, but we do provide the possibility to hand in your phones and other devices.
 You can hand in and retrieve these at certain time slots during the day.

 You won't need much money at Nibana.
-The program is fully included, so you might only need money to buy drinks, fruit shakes and snacks, or to book one on one sessions with facilitators.
+The program is fully included, so you might only need money for the Nibanana Bar or to book one on one sessions with facilitators.